angular/components/CODING_STANDARDS.md

 ```

 ##### Selectors
 * Component selectors should be lowercase and delimited by hyphens.
+Components should use element
+selectors except when the component API uses a native HTML element.
 * Directive selectors should be camel cased.
+Exceptions may be made for directives that act like a
+component but would have an empty template, or when the directive is intended to match some
+existing attribute.

 #### Inheritance